 A DAF can make giving both easier and more tax-efficient.
 Consider a DAF if you:

-- Have a spike in income or are about to retire and a charitable income tax deduction would have a larger impact today rather than in the future.
+- Are in a higher tax year and a charitable income tax deduction would have a larger impact today than in the future, but you’d like to spread out your gifts over future years

 Pledges and Gifts